Self Service In Autodesk Account | Buying With Autodesk | Autodesk

 Privacy | Cookie preferences | Report noncompliance | Terms of use | Legal (US Site) | © 2024 Autodesk Inc. All rights reserved

-Manage and customise your Autodesk subscriptions with just a few clicks.
-Autodesk Account offers self-service options so you can make changes at any time.1
+Manage and customize your Autodesk subscriptions with just a few clicks.
+Autodesk Account offers self-service options so you can make changes any time.1

 Get special pricing when you renew your subscriptions.
-Manage your settings in Autodesk Account to maximise your savings and learn how to get more value with a Premium plan or a longer term.
+Manage your settings in Autodesk Account to maximize your savings and learn how to get more value with a Premium plan or a longer term.

-If these options are not visible to you in Autodesk Account or the button options are greyed out, this indicates that self-service options aren’t currently available.
+If these options are not visible to you in Autodesk Account, or the button options are grayed out, this indicates that self-service options aren’t currently available.

 To adjust your subscription, please contact support.

-If the option for changing your term is not visible or is greyed out, self-service term changes are not available for this subscription in Autodesk Account.
+If the option for changing your term is not visible or is grayed out, self-service term changes are not available for this subscription in Autodesk Account.

 To adjust your subscription, please contact support.